trevor-gituru/loansasa/README.md

 Create a `client_info` submodule in `utils` module to fetch info of the client
 - Add `get_ip` to get client ip address (either from reverse proxy or direct connection) or return `unknown` if cannot get
 - Add `get_browser` to get client browser or return `unknown` if cannot get

+#### 4. Generate secure session ID
+- Add the `rand` dependency to generate random data
+- Add the `session` submodule in `db_operations`
+    * Add the `generate_session_id` function which returns a unique and secure session id
+    * The session id must be 32 bytes long and consist of only alphanumerical
+    * This process repeats until a unique session id is generated which doesnt exist in redis database, and returns the id

+#### 4. Create and store session
+- Create a `create_session` fn in the `db_operations::session` module that will:
+    * Create a new session module
+    * Store the session in the redis database with its id as its key and session object as json
+    * Set it to expire after 30 minutes
+    * It should return a `R

+#### 5. Handle login controller
+- In the `auth` controller add the `handle_login` fn which will:
+    * Create a new session for the user
+    * Send the `session_id` to user as cookie
+    * Take them to their homepage

+## Section C - Dashboard
 ## Resources
 - [Postgress](https://www.cherryservers.com/blog/how-to-install-and-setup-postgresql-server-on-ubuntu-20-04)
 - [Actix](https://actix.rs/docs/getting-started/)